Endless Travel Plans

 TOTAL $11,200

-Result: Premium experience—adults-only resort sections, gourmet dining, multiple activities, luxury throughout.
+Result: Adults-only resort sections, gourmet dining, multiple activities, luxury throughout.
+Worth it if the budget allows.

 Final Verdict: Punta Cana Value Analysis